waimea-dmneth/200dtd-timber-document-project/docs/1-sprint-1-prototype.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="380" height="700" src="https://embed.figma.com/proto/tgiFFL1hWtBSQKogdKkLn1/Prototype-3-V3?scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&node-id=18-2&embed-host=share" allowfullscreen></iframe>

-### Testing

-### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-*FIGMA IMPROVED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

----

 ## Refined UI Prototype

 Having established the layout of the UI screens, the prototype was refined visually, in terms of colour, fonts, etc.